OmniJet-${\alpha}_C$: Learning point cloud calorimeter simulations using generative transformers: Results

-The quality of the tokenization is also evaluated on hit- and shower-level.
-For this analysis, showers are converted to tokens and then back to physical space.
-Fig.~\ref{fig:codebook_sizes} shows different feature distributions.
-Generally we observe good agreement with the original distributions.
+To accurately compare the reconstructed showers with the original showers, we need to apply postprocessing.
+This step is explained in Appendix~\ref{sec:appendix_postprocessing} and essentially projects hits back into the voxel grid and processes duplicate hits (hits that are identical in all of the three spatial features).
+For the following analysis, showers are converted to tokens and then back to physical space.
+Figure~\ref{fig:codebook_sizes} shows different feature distributions of the original and reconstructed showers, showcasing an overall good agreement between the two.
 Rare tokens, such as those located at the edges of the shower or tokens associated with high-energy hits, exhibit the lowest reconstruction quality.
-Again the VQ-VAE with the larger codebook size performs better and has the smallest loss of information.
+Again the VQ-VAE with the codebook size of 65\,536 performs better and has the smallest loss of information and is selected for tokenizing the showers for the generative training.